sonifyed/soundwave-level-deletion/README.md

 You need to give the title of your output audio wave (.wav) file.
 Ours is set to 'output-wave-file-name.wav'.
 It is essential that the flag 'wb' is here as this means that the 'wav file you create is writable.

+**Instructions to reproduce 'My Way' Frank Sinatra example**
+1. Source a copy of Frank Sinatra's hit song My Way as a wave file (.wav.).
+2. Save the file in tge same folder as the